iofficedk/helper/README.md

 # Fm helpers
 Fm/Helpers are some tools use by other composer modules I made.
 Comment for my modules are the /.fm.json config file in root folder, where I save configurations.
 Your can type your own if you like.

-1. /Config
+1. Fm/Helpers/Config
-    - Fm/Helpers/Config::get('whatever') - return the config section if any
+    - ::get('whatever') - return the config section if any

 ## Composer install
 ```sh